argon125/RS-CloudGAN/README.md

 ### Affiliation:
 ### 1) NRSC, Indian Space Research Organization, Hyderabad, India
-### 2) Center for Computational ENgineering and Networking, Amrita School of Engineering, Coimbatore, India
+### 2) Center for Computational Engineering and Networking, Amrita School of Engineering, Coimbatore, India

 ### Abstract:
 The high resolution of remote sensing images has been tremendously utilized in several